catseye/ALPACA/doc/ALPACA.markdown

 #### Transition Rules ####

-Each transition rule specifies a boolean expression describing the conditions under which the transition occurs, and the state to which to change under those conditions.
-The expression may make use of whether there are a certain minimum number of neighbours of a state or class, whether neighbours in certain positions hold a certain state or class, and constant true, false, and random boolean terms, manipulated by infix boolean operators.
+Each transition rule begins with `to`, gives a _state designator_ which refers to the state to which to make the transition, followed by `when` and a _boolean expression_ describing the conditions under which the transition occurs.

 Example: a simple ALPACA description where the states have trivial transition rules: